-Capcom has announced that the recently released Resident Evil 7: Biohazard has shipped 3 million units.
-This new figure, when combined with official in-game player stats, suggests that the game could have as many as 280,000 PSVR players, putting it among the highest known number of VR players for any single VR game available on tethered VR headsets.
+Capcom has announced that Resident Evil 7: Biohazard (2017) has shipped 7.5 million units.
+This new figure, when combined with official in-game player stats, suggests that the game has achieved an impressive milestone of reaching more than 1.25 million PSVR players, making it perhaps the most successful VR title on any single platform.

 Resident Evil 7: Biohazard is not a VR-only game.
-Available on PC, Xbox One, and PS4, the game was built primarily for traditional displays, but on PS4 only, the game has a VR mode which allows it to be played from start to finish on Sony’s PlayStation VR headset.
-That VR mode has received surprising praise for a game not built specifically for VR, and has seemingly propelled the game to be among the most successful titles (by number of VR players) available for any tethered VR headset (whether ‘made-for-VR’ or just ‘VR-capable’).
+Available on PC, Xbox One, PS4, and Nintendo Switch, the game was built primarily for traditional displays, but, on PlayStation only, the game has a VR mode which allows it to be played from start to finish on Sony’s PSVR headset.
+That VR mode has received surprising praise for a game not built specifically for VR, and has seemingly propelled the game to be among the most successful titles on any single VR platform (whether ‘made-for-VR’ or just ‘VR-capable’).

 But there’s a catch.
 The official stats are only based on data from users who specifically opt-in to share them, which means they represent only a subset of the actual figures.
-Capcom however has now announced that the game has shipped 3 million units across all platforms, and that the company plans to continue to promote the game with in-store PlayStation VR demos across Japan.
+The latest figures from Capcom however show that the game has shipped 7.5 million units across all platforms.

 That number gives us some additional insight into the full scope of the data.
-Specifically, it lets us adjust the total number of players from the game’s opt-in data (presently 1.4 million players) up to 3 million players (with the acknowledgement that ‘shipped to retail’ vs. ‘sold to customers’ will create some margin of error in there).
-And since we know that 9.35% of the 1.4 million opt-in players are PSVR players, we can reason that a similar percentage of the actual total players are also PSVR players, which would put a best guess of the game’s total PSVR userbase around 280,000 players.
+Specifically, it lets us adjust the total number of players from the game’s opt-in data (presently 5.2 million players) up to 7.5 million players.
+And since we know that now 17.09% of the 5.2 million opt-in players are PSVR players, we can reason that a similar percentage of the total players are also PSVR players, which would put a best guess of the game’s total PSVR playerbase around 1.28 million players.

-Now, we need to acknowledge one important variable that we can’t control here, which is the potential difference in opt-in rates between different platforms.
-It could be that PSVR users are more likely to opt-in to data collection than other player groups.
-It also could be that they are less likely—we don’t have a good reason right now to bet one way or the other, so for now it’s an unknown.
-That opt-in rate could adjust the 280,000 PSVR player figure up or down.
+It’s also worth acknowledging an important variable that we can’t control in the 1.28 million player estimate, which is the potential difference in opt-in rates between different platforms.
+It could be that PSVR users are more likely to opt-in to data collection than other player groups; it also could be that they are less likely—we don’t have a good reason right now to bet one way or the other, so it’s an unknown.
+That opt-in rate could adjust the 1.28 million PSVR player figure up or down.

-Even if we scrap the assumptions, 133,000+ VR players on a game available only on one headset speaks well of both the size of the PSVR install base, and the power of a AAA production tied to a well known IP to attract VR players hungry for content.
+Even if we scrap the extrapolations, the official count of 886,000 VR players on a game available only on one headset speaks well of both the size of the PSVR install base, and the power of a AAA production tied to a well known IP to attract VR players hungry for content.